Fundraising

 It is always advisable to carry out a risk assessment to ensure that you have proper plans for public safety, whatever your event.

-A risk assessment as defined by the Health and Safety Executive (HSE) need be nothing more than a careful examination of what (during your event) could cause harm to people, so that you can weigh up whether you have taken enough precautions or need to take further action to prevent harm.
-This applies to any event not just sporting events and challenges, it even applies to garden parties which can carry their own risks; people tripping/falling on uneven surfaces, food poisoning, boiling water causing burns etc.
+A risk assessment, as defined by the Health and Safety Executive (HSE) is a careful examination of what, during your event, could cause harm to people, so that you can weigh up whether you have taken enough precautions or need to take further action to prevent harm.
+This applies to any event not just sporting events and challenges.

-A risk is the chance, high or low, that somebody will be harmed by a hazard A hazard is anything that can cause harm (open flames, food contamination, inadequate safety barriers, etc).
+A risk is the chance, high, medium, or low, that somebody will be harmed by a hazard.

-Click here to visit the HSE website for further guidance and template risk assessments forms.
+Click here to visit the HSE website for further guidance and template risk assessment forms.

 Food and drink regulations